mbierman/Firewalla-NextDNS-CLI-install/README.md

 curl -s -L -C- https://raw.githubusercontent.com/mbierman/pihole-installer-for-Firewalla/main/pihole_docker_install.sh doh | cat <(cat <(bash))
 ```

-Now go to the network settings on Firewalla App, assign 172.16.0.2 as the primary DNS server for all networks that you want to enable Pi-Hole and disable DoH or Unbound on these networks.
+Now go to the network settings on Firewalla App, assign `172.16.0.2` as the primary DNS server for all networks that you want to enable Pi-Hole and disable DoH or Unbound on these networks.

 1. Tap on Network Manager.
 1. Tap on the Top right edit button.
-1. Tap on each LAN segment you want to change DNS to pi-hole.
+1. Tap on each LAN or VLAN segment you want to use pi-hole on.
-1. Scroll down and change the primary DNS to 172.16.0.2. leave the secondary DNS empty.
+1. Scroll down and change the primary DNS to `172.16.0.2`. leave the secondary DNS empty.
 1. Save and you should be able to see DNS requests coming up in the management console.
+Another test is to block something obvious like facebook.com in pihole and try to reach it.

+Note, if all is working well, if you go to  [browserleaks.com/dns](https://browserleaks.com/dns) you should see your public IP (if you don't know what that is go to [ipinfo.io/](https://ipinfo.io/) to find out.)
+This means that

 **Standard disclaimer:** I can not be responsible for any issues that may result.
 Nothing in the script should in any way, affect firewalla as a router or comprimise security.
 Happy to answer questions though if I can. :)